 SI.
-No. Classical Theory of International Trade Modern Theory of International Trade 1 It explains the international trade on the basis of labour theory of value It explains the international trade on the basis of general theory of value 2 It presents a one factor (labour) model It presents a multi-factor (labour and capital) model
+No. Classical Theory of International Trade Modern Theory of International Trade 1 It explains the international trade on the It explains the international trade on the ļ basis of labour theory of value basis of general theory of value 2 It presents a one factor (labour) model It presents a multi-factor (labour and it presents a one factor (labour) model capital) model